-Nominations for the 2012 ABA YLD National Outstanding Young Lawyer Award will be due August 31, 2012 at 5:00 p.m.
+Nominations for the 2019 ABA YLD National Outstanding Young Lawyer Award have been extended to December 14, 2018 at 5:00 p.m.
 CT.
-Information for submitting nominations is available on the ABA YLD’s website.
+Information for submitting nominations is available here.

 A nominating entity should plan ahead so as to gather the most information possible about its nominee.
 This Award is highly sought after and very competitive.
 Incomplete or sub-par nomination material will make it unlikely that the organization’s nominee will receive the Award.
 The NOYLA Board encourages nominating entities to include their nominees in the preparation of the material because they will be able to provide the most relevant and useful information.

 - A completed ABA YLD National Outstanding Young Lawyer Award nomination form, submitted by an officer of the nominating organization/entity;

 - A nomination letter from the nominating organization/entity explaining the qualifications of the nominee and setting forth the reasons why the nominee should be awarded the ABA YLD National Outstanding Young Lawyer Award;

 - The nominee's biographical resume, including an explanation of the nominee's bar service, employment and professional history, service to the community, and dedication to legal ethics and professional responsibility; and

 - Two to four letters of recommendation.
 Examples include letters from the nominee's clients, individuals familiar with the nominee's service to the community, the nominee's current or former employers, fellow practitioners, individuals familiar with the nominee's service to the bar, or any other individual who can explain why the nominee should be awarded the ABA YLD National Outstanding Young Lawyer Award.